godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 Next let's take a look at ``collided_with_body``.

 First we make sure we're not colliding with ourself.
 Because our :ref:`Area <class_Area>` does not know it's attached to the grenade's :ref:`RigidBody <class_RigidBody>`, we need to make sure we're not going to stick to ourself.
-If we have collided with ourself, we just ignore it by returning.
+If we have collided with ourself, we ignore it by returning.

 We then check to see if we have something assigned to ``player_body``, and if the body we collided with is the player that threw this grenade.
-If the body we've collided with is indeed ``player_body``, we just ignore it by returning.
+If the body we've collided with is indeed ``player_body``, we ignore it by returning.

 Next we check if we are attached already or not.